 The Board is vigorously following up with the Executive Management for the strict and vigilant adherence of the Corporate Governance rules and guidelines.
-The Board is indeed quite satisfied with Corporate Governance compliance.
+The Board is indeed quite satisfied with Corporate Governance Compliance.
+The Board of Directors report on the Corporate Governance Compliance is tabled for discussion in this year's AGM agenda.